-The Agency must apply for Re-Accreditation using the Application form found on the Program Website and a new Contract will be executed for the next three year period.
+The Agency must apply for Re-Accreditation using the Application form found on the program website and a new contract will be executed for the next three-year period.
 The ALEAP Program Director is the primary contact for the agency during this Re-Accreditation renewal process.
-A Final Review Team visit and Committee Review will be conducted in the same manner as in the initial process.
+An on-site review team visit and committee review will be conducted in the same manner as in the initial process.